HDMI 2.1 – Everything you need to know

 Quick Media Switching refers to switching between HDMI-connected devices.
 It will make switching between the devices attached to your television faster than ever.

 ARC stands for Audio Return Channel.
 The HDMI connection transfers audio data from your TV to a soundbar or AV receiver.
 The eARC is the update to ARC for supporting object-based audio surround formats such as DTS:X and Dolby Atmos.
 It means your TV’s media apps can now send data directly to your AV receiver.
 But the eARC is now backward compatible with ARC.
-SO, manufacturers will have to ensure that new devices support both ARC and eARC compatible for legacy support.
+SO, manufacturers will have to ensure that new devices support both ARC and eARC compatible with legacy support.

 There is another important thing you should know.
 HDMI 2.1 cable is designed to be backward compatible.
 So, your older cables will work with 2.1-enabled products but that won’t offer the benefits that HDMI 2.1 brings.